Historic Designations 101

-For professional preservationists, historic designations are among the primary go-to factors to consider when trying to save a historic site or property.
-However, for people who don’t spend their days steeped in historic preservation, it’s not always easy to determine what separates a national landmark from a local one -- not to mention all the stops in between.
+Historic designations are a go-to tool that professional preservationists consider when trying to save a historic site or property.
+However, for people who don’t spend their days steeped in saving places, it’s not always easy to determine what separates a national landmark from a local one—not to mention all the stops in between.

 Federal designations include the National Historic Landmarks (NHL) Program and listing on the National Register for Historic Places (NR or National Register).
 Both the National Historic Landmarks Program and the National Register for Historic Places are managed by the National Park Service.